User Guide

 -

-is optional. -
+l/LESSON_DESCis optional. -

-should be in the formatyyyy-MM-dd
+sd/START_DATEanded/END_DATEshould be in the formatyyyy-MM-dd. -

-should be in the formathh:mm
+st/START_TIMEandet/END_TIMEshould be in the formathh:mm. -

-. - Studio to be added must not already exist in your lesson list.
+ed/END_DATEis optional, if unspecifiedEND_DATEwill be assumed to be the same asSTART_DATE. - Studio to be added must not already exist in your lesson list.

 - Studio to be added must not clash in timing with other lessons in your lesson list.